 Type of book: Non-fiction, Religious, Christian, Apologetic

-Argument: The author has found that a conviction that the Bible must be wrong is held by most those at the highest levels of academics and has also been embraced at the popular level by many people who have barely given the Bible a glance.
-Many of the questions asked our author during her speaking engagements all over the globe are less about the facts and truth and more about ethics and interpretation.
+Argument: The author has found that a conviction that the Bible must be wrong is held by most of those at the highest levels of academics and has also been embraced at the popular level by many people who have barely given the Bible a glance.
+Many of the questions asked of our author during her speaking engagements all over the globe are less about the facts and truth and more about ethics and interpretation.